Jackman3323/portfolio-generator/README.md

 A minimal static site generator for personal portfolio sites.
 Write your content in Markdown, run one script, and get a clean site ready for GitHub Pages.

+*This script is almost entirely vibe coded under my guidance.
+Due to its simplicity the risks are low, but please use caution.

 ## Quick start

 1. Fork or clone this repo